mongodb-labs/full-stack-fastapi-mongodb/README.md

 Now, you can view the site by going to `localhost:3000`.
 You can also see all the logs of the running containers in your Docker Desktop app.

 The will only be one user on the site, `admin@example.com`.
 If you choose a different project name, then the email domain changes. i.e. `project_name=fullstackexample` the user email will be `admin@fullstackexample.com`.
 The default password will be set to `changethis` but that can be changed.
-Please check out the [Building a Generated App](./docs/getting-started.md) to understand the configuration details better.

 Here are all the local development URLS: